Short overview of the asylum procedure

 Author

-Throughout 2021 the support offered by the European Asylum Support Office (EASO, currently EUAA)[1] to the Italian Asylum Authorities continued at different stages of the procedure.
+Throughout 2022, the support offered by the European Union Agency for Asylum (EUAA)[1] to the Italian Asylum Authorities continued at different stages of the procedure.

 Application

 During the registration, the Questura asks the asylum seeker questions related to the Dublin Regulation and contacts the Dublin Unit of the Ministry of Interior to verify whether Italy is the Member State responsible for the examination of the asylum application.
-In the past years, in the region of Friuli-Venezia Giulia, the Questura did not proceed to the lodging of the application if the Dublin Regulation was applicable.
-It was an isolated praxis that after being contested by lawyers and NGO was stopped.
 When there are doubts on the competence, under Dublin Regulation, the case is transmitted to the Dublin Unit and the person receives a permit that indicates “Dublin” or “richiesta asilo”.
 On the renewal of the permit, if the Dublin unit concludes for the Italian responsibility the person will get the request of asylum permit.
 If the Dublin Unit outcome is negative, the person will be notified the Dublin Unit negative decision.

-After the lodging (verbalizzazione) of the application, if no issues regarding the application of the Dublin Regulation arise, or once they are solved, the Questura sends the formal registration form and the documents concerning the asylum application to the Territorial Commissions or sub-Commissions for International Protection located throughout the national territory, the only authorities competent for the substantive asylum interview.[8]
-The asylum seeker is then notified of the interview date in front of the Territorial Commission by the Questura.
+After the lodging (verbalizzazione) of the application, if no issues regarding the application of the Dublin Regulation arise, or once they are solved, the Questura sends the formal registration form and the documents concerning the asylum application to the Territorial Commissions or sub-Commissions for International Protection located throughout the national territory, the only authorities competent for the substantive asylum interview.[9]
+The asylum seeker is then notified by the Questura of the interview date at the Territorial Commission.

 Regular procedure